mark-when/docs/parser/output.md

 // Groups and sections are flattened to return an array of events only const eventsOnly = flat(mw)

-const eventTitles = flatMap(mw, (node) => node.value.dateText)
+const eventTitles = flatMap(mw, (event) => event.firstLine.datePart)

-// Determine whether a node has an event as its value const eventNode = isEventNode(mw)
+// Determine whether an eventy has an event as its value const event = isEvent(mw)
 ```

 ## Paths

 Events and groups are often referred to by their paths in the tree, **starting from the root, or top, of the tree**.

 For example, say we have the following markwhen document:

 ```
 Path        Text